reincas/Lanthanide/README.md

 The process is accelerated by diagonalising the much smaller J sub-spaces individually.
 Each state in intermediate coupling is a mixture of different SLJ states with the same total angular momentum J.
 You can access all state objects in the list `Lanthanide.intermediate.states` with the ground state in first position.
-These commands deliver energy, weight factors and the respective SLJ components of the first excited state:
+This code delivers energy, weight factors and the respective SLJ components of the first excited state:

 ```
 state = ion.intermediate.states[1]